-In FYE 2024, our Group continued drive success in sustainability initiatives by expanding solar energy utilisation, enhancing operational energy efficiency and promoting talent development, skills and Electric Vehicle ("EV")-related programmes such as replacing petrol-operated cars with EV models and installing EV chargers to encourage employee's adoption of EVs.
+FYE 2024, Group continued In our to drive success in sustainability initiatives by expanding solar energy utilisation, enhancing operational energy efficiency and promoting talent development, skills and Electric Vehicle ("EV")-related programmes such as replacing petrol-operated cars with EV models and installing EV chargers to encourage employee's adoption of EVs.
 These achievements signify our commitment of embracing sustainable practices across our business operations enabling us to continue grow sustainably.